Skip to Content

 August 16–September 14, 2025

-Ayaraut.
+Ajaraaq.
 Na’atl’o’.
 Ayatori.
 Cat’s Cradle.
-String Games are one of the oldest forms of handcraft, invented by cultures around the world to tell stories, share wisdom, highlight dexterity, and evoke vivid and fleeting images.
-Through the careful manipulation of strings of thread, fiber, or sinew, new shapes, figures, and pictures are formed.
-With endless possibilities bound in a single loop, these games speak to resourcefulness, the spark of imagination, collaborative world-building, and the celebration of the handmade.
-These connections are woven through time and space, and passed down intergenerationally for millennia, intertwining the past with the present.
+String Games are one of the oldest forms of play and handcraft, invented by cultures around the world.
+Through the careful manipulation of strings of thread, fiber, or sinew, fleeting shapes are formed to tell stories and share wisdom.
+They are woven through time and space and passed down through generations, intertwining the past with the present.
+With endless possibilities bound in a single loop, these games speak to skill, resourcefulness, the spark of imagination, and collaborative world-building.

-This edition of the Bonavista Biennale invites local and visiting artists alike to consider what ties them to place.
-Many of the artists featured in String Games—whether they are from Ktaqmkuk (Newfoundland) or Nunatsiavut or Nitassinan (Labrador), or connected to these lands by air and oceans—are themselves from islands or remote places, where distance shapes community bonds and notions of time.
-The artists also forefront traditional crafts, folk histories, and intergenerational knowledge.
-Collaboration, play, and the spirit of creativity are celebrated alongside family, community, and international connections.
-Together, the artists in String Games invite us to see and feel something new, through the images, forms, sounds, and movements that they share.
+This edition of Bonavista Biennale invites artists and visitors to consider what ties them to place.
+Many of the featured artists are from islands or remote locales, where isolation has fostered close-knit communities, ingenuity, and interdependence.
+Across 17 sites, they foreground local histories, customary practices, and land-based knowledge.
+Collaboration, connection, and the joy of creativity are celebrated.
+Together, the artists in String Games invite us to experience something enduring yet ephemeral, through the images, forms, sounds, and movements that they share.

-For the first time, artists from multiple international locations have been invited to participate in the Biennale.
-Hailing from other island, ocean or circumpolar locations, including Hawai’i, Japan, Kalaallit Nunaat / Greenland, and Sápmi / Norway, they share resonant contexts, histories and contemporary realities with artists in Newfoundland and Labrador.
+For the first time, artists from multiple international locations have been invited to participate.
+Hailing from Hawai’i, Japan, Kalaallit Nunaat / Greenland, and Sápmi / Norway and Sweden, they share resonant contexts, histories and contemporary realities with artists from Ktaqmkuk (Newfoundland) and Nunatsiavut and Nitassinan (Labrador).

 Participating artists: